 The middle of the nappy is made up of a superabsorbent polymer called sodium polyacrylate.
 The idea, of course, is that it will keep babies and toddlers dry for both comfort and for the prevention of nappy rash.
 When used to create ‘snow’ however the water is absorbed and converts into a fluffy, cool substance that can be moulded with too.
 It also expands slightly, meaning that the inside of one nappy could provide fun for all three of my boys.
 One each would have given them enough to create a small snow scene with carved out ‘igloos’ and even snowy mountains.

 If you let it dry out, you can reuse it for future play fun.
 Or, pop it in your refrigerator to make it feel even colder and notice how long it holds the cooler temperature for.

-What you will need:
+What you will need for your experiment:

-A (clean!) nappy
+A (clean!) disposable nappy

-Pour water onto it, a little at a time, until the water is fully absorbed.
+- Pour water onto it, a little at a time, until the water is fully absorbed.